 They serve both classic cocktails and innovative menu with cute graphs that tells you their fruitiness, sweetness etc. Our lovely bartender – SJ – welcomed us with a watermelon and lemon infused shot and snacks, and gave us recommendations for cocktails.
 Here’s the menu:

 I ordered a Forget Me Not, my friend ordered an Exotic Treats.

 Day 2 itinerary in Seoul

-We started the day early with a 9am appointment for Hanbok rental!
-We opted for a full day rental to make sure we have enough time to take photos around the Gyeongbokgung area.
-I’ve written about our experience on a separate blog post here.
+We started the day early with a 9 am appointment for Hanbok rental!
+We opted for a full-day rental to make sure we have enough time to take photos around the Gyeongbokgung area.
+I’ve written about our experience in a separate blog post here.
 As well as things to consider when choosing hanbok rental.

 If you have to visit anywhere in Hanbok, Gyeongbokgung is a must.
 The Hanbok rental we chose is right next to the palace, making it a natural first stop.
 Fun fact: if you are wearing a hanbok, you get free entry to the palace!